jbhafner/react-crypto/README.md

 Technology:
 ----------------------------------------------------
 On the client side, I use React with the Material-ui design library.
+I use the react-chartjs-2 library for the chart.

 Material-ui: https://material-ui.com/